nedbat/coveragepy/doc/cmd.rst

 .. highlight:: console

-When you install coverage, a command-line script called coverage is placed in your Python scripts directory.
+When you install coverage.py, a command-line script simply called coverage is placed in your Python scripts directory.
 Coverage has a number of commands which determine the action performed:

 * **run** -- Run a Python program and collect execution data.

 * **report** -- Report coverage results.

 * **html** -- Produce annotated HTML listings with coverage results.

+* **xml** -- Produce an XML report with coverage results.

 * **erase** -- Erase previously collected coverage data.